There are many jobs for people without a High School or GED Diploma.

 In order to become an HVAC Technician, students will need to attend a trade school or a junior college that offers HVAC classes.
 Another way is to do an apprenticeship.
 In either case, you will need a high school diploma or GED.
 Both an apprenticeship and school will take 6 months to 2 years depending on the program.

 When choosing a school with HVAC training make sure it is accredited by either HVAC Excellence, National Center for Construction Education and Research, or The Partnership for Air Conditioning, Heating, and Refrigeration.
 Once completing HVAC schooling or an HVAC apprenticeship you will need to be licensed by the state you intend to practice in.
-Each State has their own test that covers a variety of items that the state feels is necessary to be proficient in.
+Each State has its own test that covers a variety of items that the state feels is necessary to be proficient in.
 If you are going to do any work with refrigerants you must obtain a license in refrigeration to get a better job.

 HVAC Technician – The Job